College of The Albemarle (COA)

 *Exemption letter/email on file in Distance Education programs office — cannot offer any on-ground components (e.g., clinical, practicum, internship, externship, etc.)

-Consumer and disclosure information relating to current degrees and programs offered by the college, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can all be found in the current catalog.
+Consumer and disclosure information relating to current degrees and programs offered by the college, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can all be found in the Academic Catalog.

 View our complete At-A-Glance Consumer Information Disclosures.